AlessioGr/NotQuests-Docs/docs/tutorials/getting-started.md

 The quest is saved in the `plugins/NotQuests/default/quests.yml` and `plugins/NotQuests/default/actions.yml` files.

+## Advanced concepts

+### Color codes

+Colors are supported basically everywhere in notquests - but not the legacy ones you used to know.
+Stuff like &6 or &c won't bring you far - it has long been abandoned by Mojang & kept alive by Spigot - as NotQuests thrives to be as modern and innovating as possible, it abandoned those too.

+Instead, we are now using MiniMessage, which allows you to do even more advanced stuff easier, like RGB colors, gradients, and even click commands & hover messages!
+You can find the MiniMessage docs [here](https://docs.adventure.kyori.net/minimessage/).

+Let's start by giving our quest a colorful display name:

+`/qa edit TheVirus displayName set <red>A <bold>Deadly</bold> <#112233>Virus`

+Or even:

+`/qa edit TheVirus displayName set <rainbow>A <bold>Deadly</bold></rainbow> <gradient:#112233:#ffffff>Virus</gradient>`

+Pretty cool, right?
+You even have auto-completions for all MiniMessage color tags for many commands.
+At the same time, NotQuests has added some internal colors which you can use to achieve a consistent look.
+For example <highlight>, <highlight2> or <main>.
+Those can be customize inside of the config, to change NotQuests entire color scheme.

 ## What next?

 Now, start making Quests!
 On this website, you can find further information about NotQuests and help if you check out the [Documentation](/docs/documentation/docs/) tab on the top of this page.
 If you need any help, feel free to join our [Discord](https://discord.gg/7br638S5Ex).